 Doctors did not understand a lot about my health problems, so their advice always erred on the side of caution.

 After all, I was lucky that I ever stood up on my own two feet and walked.
 And when I mastered walking, I was lucky to be able to stay balanced on two feet (something I don’t always do well, as you will read later).

 I think, no matter who you are, and what you have been through, we all come to a point in our lives where we realize that, despite our limitations, our absence of certain skills, or our lack of abilities, life is meant to be lived.

 Sometimes we just need to take that leap and try.

-So when I was offered the chance to take part in 2 days of adventurous outdoor experiences with 15 fellow influencers up in Orillia and Ontario’s Lake Country, that I had never done before, I knew I had to take that leap…and try.
+So when I was offered the chance to take part in 2 days of adventurous outdoor experiences, with 15 fellow influencers up in Orillia and Ontario’s Lake Country, things I had never done before, I knew I had to take that leap…and try.